holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 # Monitors

 Monitors are a way to collect data from the simulation.
-They are automatically collected for [resources](resource.md), [components](component.md), [states](state.md) and [queues](component.md#queue).
+They are automatically collected for [resources](resource.md), [components](component.md), [states](state.md) and [collections](collections.md).
 On top of that the user can define her own monitors.

 Monitors can be used to get statistics and as a feed for graphical tools.

 There are two types of monitors:

-* **Level monitors** are useful to collect data about a variable that keeps its value over a certain length of time, such as the length of a queue orcthe colour of a traffic light.
+* **Level monitors** are useful to collect data about a variable that keeps its value over a certain length of time, such as the length of a queue or the color of a traffic light.
-* **Non level monitors** are useful to collect data about  that occur just once.
+* **Non-level monitors** are useful to collect data about  that occur just once.
 Examples, are the length of stay in a queue, or the number of processing steps of a part.

 For both types, the time is always collected, along with the value.